paramdeepnijjer-blip/paramdeepnijjer-blip/README.md

 I’m Param, an M.S.
 Data Science candidate with a strong foundation in Applied Statistics and Computer Science (databases + visualization).
 I build end-to-end analytics and machine learning projects—from messy raw data to clean pipelines, validated models, and decision-ready dashboards that stakeholders can actually use.

 What I’m best at is sitting in the middle of technical + business: asking the right questions, turning goals into measurable metrics, and then delivering results in a way that’s clear, honest, and actionable.
 I care a lot about doing ML the “right way”: feature engineering, model evaluation, interpretability, and communicating trade-offs (not just chasing accuracy).
-My usual workflow looks like: data → modeling → evaluation → insights → decision outputs.**.
+My usual workflow looks like: data → modeling → evaluation → insights → decision outputs.

 Outside of academics and work, the gym has been a major part of my life—it taught me consistency and resilience, and it’s a big reason I can handle pressure and stay disciplined over long projects.
 I also love staying active through cricket and soccer.
-I’ve had opportunities to represent Alberta in cricket, and I help coach the U23S with the Alberta School Cricket Association—which is also where I learned a lot about leadership, teamwork, and showing up for people consistently
+I’ve had opportunities to represent Alberta in cricket, and I help coach the U23S with the Alberta School Cricket Association—which is also where I learned a lot about leadership, teamwork, and showing up for people consistently.

 ```python
 class DataScientist: